morpheu513/big_data_assignments/assignment_3/README.md

 Once opened add these lines at the bottom:
 ```
 # Spark Variables
+export SPARK_HOME=/usr/local/spark-3.0.0-bin-hadoop3.2
-export SPARK_HOME=/usr/local/spark #change this location to where you have extracted spark
+#change the above location to where you have extracted spark

 export PATH=$PATH:$SPARK_HOME/bin:$SPARK_HOME/sbin
 ```
 Save this file and type ``` source ~/.bashrc```